virtualknight8/sudoku-helper/README.md

 1. Clone the repository or download the source code.
 2. Open the `index.html` file in your web browser.
 3. Enter the Sudoku puzzle you want to solve in the input fields or go to https://virtualknight8.github.io/sudoku-solver/.
-4. Click the "Solve" button to solve the puzzle.
+4. Click the Hint button to get the most possibly valid value for the cells chosen algorithmically by the program.
-5. If a solution exists, it will be displayed on the page.

-## How it Works

-The Sudoku solver first applies the Sudoku tricks to fill in as many cells as possible.
-If it can't fill in any more cells, it stops and displays the result.
-If there are still empty cells, it applies the tricks again, and repeats until no more cells can be filled in.
-If there are still empty cells, the solver declares the puzzle unsolvable.
+5. Click the Notes Button to see all possible values that are valid for each and every blank cells.
+The values change dynamically as you enter your own.
+6. Click the New Game Button to get an entirely new puzzle set generated randomly by the algorithm.

 The Sudoku tricks used by the solver are: